tigera-solutions/calicocloud-kaas-workshop-demo/modules/app-service-control.md

     for i in {1..5}; do kubectl -n dev exec -t centos -- sh -c 'curl -m3 -sI http://frontend.hipstershop 2>/dev/null | grep -i http'; sleep 2; done
     ```

     >The staged policy does not affect the traffic directly but allows you to view the policy impact if it were to be enforced.
+You can see the deny traffic in staged policy.

 3. Apply network policies to your application with explicity allow and deny control.